project-jam/jamutilities/README.md

 > - If you're a below intermediate coder, please, and PLEASE don't start coding RIGHT NOW, OR USE CHATGPT!!
 We added some explanations if you don't know WHAT YOU'RE DOING!!!!

 > [!NOTE]
-> This is only for professionnal coders, if you want to be a contributor to this repository, tysm! [but try to email us](mailto:contact@project-jam.is-a.dev), we're happy to receive the emails :).
+> This is only for professionnal coders, if you want to be a contributor to this repository, tysm!
+[But try to email us](mailto:contact@project-jam.is-a.dev), we're happy to receive the emails :).

 # Installation